harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### What happens if a user's email domain changes and the user is provisioned via SCIM in Harness?

-Harness will automaticaly detect the change and update the email address in Harness using the SCIM app.
+Harness will automatically detect the change and update the email address in Harness using the SCIM app.
 You won't need to manually update the user's email address.

 ### How do I sync LDAP groups manually if the linked user group isn't syncing?